 1.INTRODUCTION

 Duck farming is one of the major poultry farming in India.
 Ducks contributed about 1.15 % of the total country’s egg production in the 2018–19 period.
-The state of West Bengal is leading with 37.87 % of total duck population of the country followed by Assam (35.95 %).
+The state of West Bengal is leading with 37.87 % of total duck population of the country, followed by Assam (35.95 %).
 The total duck population in Assam is about 120.4 lakhs.
 The rural farmers mainly rear duck in Assam as a secondary source of income with an ambition to support them economically (Deka et al,2023).
-With the increasing climatic changing pattern, new diseases of poultry and livestock have been emerging in new places of the world.
-New duck disease or Rimerella anatipestifer (RA) infection which is caused by a gram-negative bacterium under the family Flavobacteriaceae is an emerging economically important avian disease affecting avian species particularly duck (Hao et al., 2025; Liao et al., 2016).
-The disease occurs in both acute and chronic form.
+With the increasing climate change pattern, new diseases of poultry and livestock have been emerging in new parts of the world.
+New duck disease or Rimerella anatipestifer (RA) infection, which is caused by a gram-negative bacterium under the family Flavobacteriaceae is an emerging economically important avian disease affecting avian species particularly duck (Hao et al., 2025; Liao et al., 2016).
+The disease occurs in both acute and chronic forms.
 Infection occurs either through the respiratory tract or wounds of the skin, especially those on the feet (Asplin 1955 and Layton,1984).
 Affected ducklings are unable to move properly, lie down on their backs and paddle with their legs.
 Surviving ducks may experience stunted growth (Pickrell,1966).
-The affected ducks show fibrinous pericarditis, perihepatitis, air secculitis, caseous salpingitis and meningitis.
+The affected ducks show fibrinous pericarditis, perihepatitis, air sacculitis, caseous salpingitis and meningitis.
 Due to its high mortality, weight loss of the recovered birds, duck rearers face significant economic loss (Sandhu, 2003).
 Currently, RA is known to have at least 21 serotypes.
 RA infection is transmitted via both respiratory pathway and skin lesions.
 Surviving ducklings show resistance to subsequent infection (Hendrickson,1932; Graham,1938 and Asplin,1955).
 Mortality rate in ducklings less than eight weeks old may go up to 75 % (Doley et al., 2021; Tang et al,2018).
 Due to homogeneity of RA organism, it is difficult to distinguish it phenotypically from Pasteurella multocida, Salmonella and E. coli.
 The seasonal distribution of RA infection is distinct, showing peak outbreak during winter and spring season, like the incidence of other respiratory diseases (Zhang et al,2025).
 The disease can be identified preliminary based on the clinical symptoms (Sandhu, 2003).
 Polymerase chain reaction (PCR) based molecular confirmation of RA infection targeting Ribonuclease Z gene is specific and accurate (Doley et al., 2021).
 The present study was conducted to study the prevalence of RA infection in various places of Assam.

 2. MATERIALS AND METHODS